Kamokamocsai/pallida-exam-basics/python.md

 ###  What is the difference between a function and a method?
 [2p]
 #### Your answer:
+Called the function by its name.
+It has parameter(s) and may have a return value.
+Method is called by its name that is associated with an object / class.

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer:
+Constructor (e.g. __init__) in a class is automatedly run, when the class is called.